gaboneweb/gaboneweb/README.md

 - 🐍 Python and ☕ Java
 - Basics of CI/CD pipelines
 - 🗃️ Basic SQL and SQLite
-- Learning web development with HTML, CSS, Flask, and Javalin
+- 🌱 I’m currently learning web development

 👯 I enjoy collaborating with others and working in teams.
 I'm actively seeking opportunities to contribute my skills and grow as a software developer.